Called to Serve

 What kinds of things will we do?
 We’ll experience church in an entirely different way – designed, run, and led by your own peers.
 Teens at this event will meet other teens, be part of interesting discussion groups, engage in enjoyable worship, listen to talks created by other teens, play games, listen to music, and essentially have a great time.
 We’ll also spend part of our weekend serving people in our community.

-What should I bring? sleeping bag, pillow, mattress (optional), comfortable clothes, swimsuit, shower stuff, towel, some homework (optional), a snack or dessert to contribute (no nuts or peanut butter).
+What should I bring?
+Sleeping bag, pillow, mattress (optional), comfortable clothes, pajamas, warm jacket, bathing suit, towel, shower stuff, toiletries.
 Don’t bring: money or anything valuable.

 Who can come?
 All high schoolers in grades 9-12.
 Feel free to invite your friends!
-Friends who are invited attend their first event for FREE!
+Remember, first-time friends come free!

 Here’s what teens have said about past events: